-I am a Reader in Semantics of Programming Languages in the School of Computer Science, University of Birmingham.
+I am a Reader in Semantics of Programming Languages and Head of Education in the School of Computer Science, University of Birmingham.

 I study programming languages using type systems and semantics, particularly game semantics.
-The main problem I work on compiling conventional programming languages on unconventional architectures (seamless computing).
+The main problem I work on transparently compiling conventional programming languages on unconventional architectures (seamless computing).
 I am a member of the Theory Research Group.

 Read a fairly accessible introduction to and history of Game Semantics (LICS'09) or a slightly more technical introduction to the Geometry of Synthesis (MEMOCODE'11) or watch a video of the associated talk.
 I also have a small collection of research talks on Vimeo.